codelitt/launchpage-rails/README.md

 ActionMailer::Base.register_interceptor(DevelopmentMailInterceptor) if Rails.env.development?
 ```

   - Change the email in lib/development_mail_interceptor.rb to your email so that when you're running app in development the test emails get sent to your email address.

-2. You'll want to go into app/views/static/success and change the details of the social plugins to match your domain/twitter/facebook.
+2. You'll want to go into `app/views/static/success` as well as `app/views/layouts/_twitterscript`/`app/views/layouts/_facebookscript` and change the details of the social plugins to match your domain/twitter/facebook.
+It's easy to add HN, Reddit, etc.

+3. All the normal rails stuff to start up an app.
+I'm only calling out the items that need to be changed that aren't so obvious.

 ###Contributing